Do you ever wonder if you could eat raw beef given the situation you might need to?

 These ingredients tend to cure and tenderize the meat and are safer to eat.

-It is essential to check the condition of the meat before consuming it, and a quick rinse would reduce the risk of contamination, while a light fry will be an even better option.
+It is essential to check the condition of the meat before eating raw beef, and a quick rinse would reduce the risk of contamination, while a light fry will be an even better option.

 Are Raw Beef Delicacies Safe To Eat?

-Raw beef dishes are considered delicacies because not anyone can make or offer them.
+Raw beef dishes are considered delicacies because no anyone can make or offer them.

 It has to be done with fresh, well-butchered meat in very high-controlled hygiene environments.